Quick Tips: Babyproofing Your Home

 - Be sure that the crib mattress fits tightly so there are no gaps that your baby can fall into or get trapped in.

-Don't use crib bumpers or sleep positioners.
+Don't use crib bumpers, sleep positioners, or head-shaping pillows.

 - Make sure that your baby's crib doesn't have raised corner posts or cutout portions that can trap your baby's head.